Online Academics

 Elective or Core: Core

 Course Description: In this course, students will use models, writing, and math, applying accuracy and efficiency in math facts to increase their critical analysis and logical reasoning of number theory, integers, and rational numbers according to the AZ State Math standards.
 Emphasis is placed on academic vocabulary and problem solving.
-This class includes an introduction to basic algebra concepts and geometry as well as analyzing data and statistics
+This class includes an introduction to basic algebra concepts and geometry as well as analyzing data and statistics.

 • Science